-In our work, the pixel is the operation unit in learning and detection.
+In our work, the pixel is the unit used in learning and detection.
 We consider each pixel that passed the CFAR detector as an example.
 For each example, produce a set of attribute values defined on a circular area (centered on the pixel or example of interest) from either its CFAR or PWF image, both of which can provide descriptive information about the example (Figure 4a).
 Two circular areas were used in this work, one with the diameter being 21 pixels and the other 31 pixels.
-We imported or designed the following attributes:
+For the definitions of adopted attributes, see Zhang et al. (1996).